January 20, 2021

 One concept used often in education is the idea of a learning curve.
 A term like ‘learning curve’ lets us visualize the learning process and see how even though something is hard to understand at first, it can become easier afterward.
 Likewise, we can see that things that may be easy to pick up at the beginning, can later turn out to be more complicated than we had imagined.

 In this article, we will take a look at learning curves.
 We’ll first ask ourselves, “What is a learning curve?”
-We’ll then see how learning curves are relevant to today’s workplace learning goals and learning environments.
+We’ll then see how learning curve meanings are relevant to today’s workplace learning outcomes and learning environment.
 When possible, we’ll look at how to learn best from real-world situations.

 This curve combines elements of the other two.
 It can represent a task that takes time to learn but accelerates quickly after that until another difficulty is faced.
 This type of curve should be made steeper by addressing the lulls when the learner is either not engaged or can’t understand topics that are too difficult.